Box Hill School: Foundation of the school

 Box Hill School was founded in 1959 by Roy McComish a house master and art master at Gordonstoun.
 Having decided to leave Gordonstoun and set up his own school, he contacted a number of friends and between them they bought the Dalewood House Estate for £6,000.
 While at Gordonstoun McComish had taught under innovative German educator Kurt Hahn who had established Gordonstoun and been involved in or had inspired the creation of a number of other schools.
 Box Hill became the latest Hahnian school and McComish became the school's first headmaster whilst Jocelin Winthrop Young (another of Hahn's acolytes and creator of the Round Square movement) became one of the school's first governors.

 Establishment of the Round Square and later history of the school

-Between 1962 and 1963 McComish and Winthrop Young listed all the schools which they considered to have adopted Hahn's ideas or had included them at their foundation, these were: in Scotland, Rannoch School and Dunrobin School, in England, Abbotsholme School, Battisborough and Milton Abbey, in Germany Louisenlund, in Switzerland Aiglon College, in Africa Achimota School, in India The Doon School and the soon to open Athenian School in California.
-Gordonstoun, Salem, Anavryta and Box Hill were 'taken for granted' as the already established and pre-eminent Hahnian schools.
+Between 1962 and 1963, McComish and Winthrop Young listed all the schools that they considered to have adopted Hahn's ideas or had included them in their foundation.
+These were: in Scotland, Rannoch School and Dunrobin School; in England, Abbotsholme School, Battisborough, and Milton Abbey; in Germany, Louisenlund; in Switzerland, Aiglon College; in Ghana, Achimota School; in India, The Doon School; and the soon-to-open Athenian School in California.
+Gordonstoun, Salem, Anavryta and Box Hill were 'taken for granted' as the already established and preeminent Hahnian schools.